 “When the small bowel is affected (with endometriosis), it is generally asymptomatic.
 If symptoms are present, then they are the result of a chronic obstruction in a majority of cases caused by strictures and adhesions.”
 (18) – Torralba-Moron A et al (2016)

 In response to discovery of active endometriosis in a 77 yo woman presenting to ER: constipation, vomiting, abdominal pain and fever.
 No history of endometriosis.
-Preoperative diagnosis based upon CT imaging: tumour of small bowel with performation (ileum) and intrauterine abscess.
+Preoperative diagnosis based upon CT imaging: tumor of small bowel with perforation (ileum) and intrauterine abscess.
 Intraoperative diagnosis: intrauterine abscess and fistula connection to the ilium and cecum secondary to intestinal endometriosis.
-The uterine abscess is postulated to develop as result of intestinal endometriosis development of a communication (fistulaO between the ilium and cecum eventually expanding to the uterus.
+The uterine abscess is postulated to develop as result of intestinal endometriosis development of a communication (fistula) between the ilium and cecum eventually expanding to the uterus.